 b.
-Types of collaterals taken by the bank and main types of guarantor counterparties and Credit risk concentration within mitigation taken
+Types of collaterals taken by the Bank and main types of guarantor counterparties and Credit risk concentration within mitigation taken

-Collateral Risk Management is undertaken through the mechanism of the FPD assignment.
+Collateral Risk Management is undertaken through the mechanism of the Facility Probability of Default (FPD) assignment.

 If there is no liquid collateral and no guarantor mitigating the credit risk, then the FPD will be the same as the CPD.